White-Tailed Eagles in Cumbria

 Our work over the last few years has shown that Cumbria could support a successful population of white-tailed eagles.
 We would like to give local people a chance to learn about this species and the potential reintroduction project, as well as create opportunities for conversations and to explore local people’s opinions around the potential return of these eagles to the county.

-In-person and online events will be launched in September, including a screening of the award-winning film ‘The Eagle With The Sun-lit Eye.’
-Alongside film showings and online webinars, the project will offer different ways to listen to people, including:
+In-person and online events were launched in September 2024, including a screening of the award-winning film ‘The Eagle With The Sun-lit Eye.’
+Alongside film showings and online webinars the project offered different ways to listen to people, including drop-in sessions, workshops, meetings, and questionnaires.

-If you live in Cumbria and are unable to join us at one of our events, you can respond to our online questionnaire to share your views HERE.
+If you live in Cumbria you can respond to our online questionnaire to share your views HERE.

 You can also learn more about white-tailed eagles and some of the research the Cumbrian White-Tailed Eagle Project has undertaken in the documents below: